 I grew up in Sacramento, CA in a big family that immigrated from the Fiji Islands.
 I have worked various jobs while I was in school including working in the optical and cellphone industry, and for seven years as a certified personal trainer at the gym.
 Although I no longer train others for a living, fitness is still my passion, which is evident through my love for avid weight lifting and running.
 Some of my other more unique, interests include astronomy, Marvel/DC comics and movies, magic/magicians, Basketball, Soccer, 80s music, and playing the drums.

 I also love adventure and trying new things, which up to this point has included traveling Paris by myself (where I got to try out my French – a language I spent a couple years learning), climbing one of the highest waterfalls in the world (Yosemite Falls), competing in obstacle course races such as the Spartan race, and skydiving.

-My family (grandparents, parents, siblings, etc.), above all, is of utmost importance to me and come before anything else in my life.
+My family (grandparents, parents, siblings, etc.) is of utmost importance to me and comes before anything else in my life.
 This includes my amazing husband, Ryan.
 When I am not at work or the gym, you can find me spending my quality time with my husband and wonderful family.
 My marriage and my family make up the core of who I define myself to be.